n-mounier/bGWAS/README.md

     ## - Years of Schooling (SSGAC)- Body Mass Index (GIANT)- Coronary Artery Disease (CARDIoGRAM)- Diastolic Blood Pressure (ICBP)
     ##
     ## Estimating adjusted R-squared:
-    ## - in-sample adjusted R-squared for the all-chromosomes multivariate regression is 0.5534
+    ## - in-sample adjusted R-squared for the all-chromosomes multivariable regression is 0.5534
-    ## - out-of-sample R-squared (masking one chromosome at a time), for the multivariate regression will be estimated when calculating the prior.
+    ## - out-of-sample R-squared (masking one chromosome at a time), for the multivariable regression will be estimated when calculating the prior.
     ##
     ##
     ## <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>